Skip to main content

 Power Supply

 The RDK X3 development board is powered by a USB Type C interface.
 It requires a power adapter that supports 5V/3A to power the board.
-It is recommended to use the recommended power adapter model in the Basic Accessories List section.
+It is recommended to use a power adapter from the Basic Accessories List section.

 caution